 So, do a lot of research.
 Get feedback from your existing members.
 Find out what people who might be interested in joining your gym want.
 Learn more about the things they are struggling with in terms of fitness.

-The more you know about your ideal customer, the easier it would be to craft marketing messages that resonate with them and get them to buy.
+The more you know about your ideal customer profile, the easier it would be to craft marketing messages that resonate with them and get them to buy.

 Mistake #4: Having a Mediocre Website (Or Not Having One at All)

 If your website doesn’t do anything to get a steady stream of prospects through your gym’s doors, then it’s time for you to have a new one built.

 You see, the websites of today can do so much more than just act as an online brochure for your gym.
 Designed properly, they can easily generate and close a steady stream of leads for you on auto-pilot 24/7.

 Unfortunately, not all web developers know how to build websites that convert.
 You need to find someone who can balance these four things:

 - A stunning design that’s 100% on-brand for maximum impact